 Variety: Pace reps and strides.

 Intensity: Reps are fast, but not necessarily too “mentally hard” because intervals are relatively short and are followed by relatively long recovery bouts.
-Recoveries are to be long enough that each run feels no more difficult than the previous run, because the purpose of Reps is to improve speed and economy and you can not get faster (nor more economical) if you are not running relaxed.
+Recoveries are to be long enough that each interval feels no more difficult than the previous interval, because the purpose of Reps is to improve speed and economy and you can not get faster (nor more economical) if you are not running relaxed.
 If it takes 3 minutes recovery between Rep 400s, then that is what is needed.

 Purpose: To improve your speed and economy.